Understanding ADHD and children

 Nutritional deficiencies are also a cause of disrupted nervous system function, which in themselves can also predispose to food allergies.
 Nutritional deficiencies often stem from a diet high in sugar, refined foods, and low in vegetables and fruit (3), an often typical ‘Western diet’.

 A study looking at the Mediterranean diet and ADHD diagnosis found that out of 120 children / adolescents (60 with an ADHD diagnosis and 60 in a control group without diagnosis), lower adherence to a Mediterranean diet was associated significantly with ADHD diagnosis.
-It also found that consuming less fruit, vegetables, pasta, skipping breakfast, and eating fast foods were associated with ADHD diagnosis.
+It also found that consuming less fruit, vegetables, pasta, skipping breakfast, and eating fast foods were associated with ADHD diagnosis, however sometimes behavioural problems and ADHD can be conflated hence causing misdiagnosis.
 High consumption of eating sugar, candy, cola beverages and other soft-drinks, and low consumption of fatty fish were also associated with higher prevalence of ADHD diagnosis (11).
 This suggest that a balanced whole foods diet (rather than specific nutrients) is likely to be beneficial in preventing and / or treating ADHD.
+However as stated earlier it is important to note that sometimes ADHD diagnosis can be incorrect, as it can be difficult to distinguish between other conditions.

 Another study looked at eliminating food components by using the Oligoantigenic Diet (OD) which led to a reduction of ADHD symptoms for more than two-thirds of patients (6).
 The aim of this study was to reveal how to identify foods having an impact on ADHD symptomatology.
 After four weeks of elimination diet the individual food sensitivities were identified in a reintroduction phase.
 Twenty-seven food sensitivity reactions were identified.
 Most of the participants were sensitive to more than one food.
 In all patients, ADHD symptoms were intensified by various foods during the food challenge after elimination phase.
 An example is that 70% of children reacted to milk products, and of these 73% did not react to dairy products which were free from lactose.
 This sample size was small with only 16 participants completing the study, and whilst it does not identify specific allergens which may trigger ADHD, it does suggest that children with ADHD diagnosis and no previous sign of food intolerances (as in this study), would benefit from exploring elimination diets to understand if food may be causing reactions and stimulating ADHD symptoms.